Skip to product information

 magnet with the adhesive layer may vary withing 0.4mm range (+-0.2mm).

 Fortunately, these magnets can be sanded.
-Use this kind of sponge blocks grid
+Use this kind of sponge blocks grit

 their mesh from 0.44mm range down to 0.09mm.